clemenko/nsa_rancher_guide/README.md

     RKE2 uses Canal as the default.
 However there are several to choose from "none, calico, canal, cilium; optionally with multus".
 Picking the best CNI that fits your environment is important.

-    >“Canal” is a shorthand for saying “Calico and Flannel”, a common practise which sets up Calico to handle policy management and Flannel to manage the network itself.
+    >“Canal” is a shorthand for saying “Calico and Flannel”, a common practice which sets up Calico to handle policy management and Flannel to manage the network itself.
 This combination brings in Calico’s support for the NetworkPolicy feature of Kubernetes, while utilizing Flannel’s UDP-based network traffic to provide for an easier setup experience that works in a wider variety of host network environments without special configuration. - https://ubuntu.com/kubernetes/docs/cni-canal

 2. >Secure the control plane.